Poundland says happy to proceed with 99p regulatory review

-LONDON British discount retailer Poundland PLND.L said on Wednesday it was happy to proceed with a Phase II regulatory review of its planned acquisition of the 99p Stores business.
+LONDON May 6 British discount retailer Poundland said on Wednesday it was happy to proceed with a Phase II regulatory review of its planned acquisition of the 99p Stores business.

 The group had previously said it may walk away from its planned 55 million pounds ($84 million) deal rather than be subject to a lengthy probe by the British competition watchdog.